Search for AI Tools

 (15) Free

-Quantum Espresso offers an integrated suite of open-source codes for electronic-structure calculations.
-It empowers researchers to explore the properties of materials at the atomic level.
+Quantum Espresso is an integrated suite of open-source codes for electronic-structure calculations.
+It enables researchers to model materials at the nanoscale with precision.

 Key features

-• Supports a variety of materials modeling techniques
+• Supports a wide range of electronic-structure calculations.

 Pros